speudusa/csharp-web-development-wiki/Lesson-19-(Authentication).md

 ## Announcements

+1. Check with your course manager for any additional announcements.

+### Part-Time Students

 1. Students are almost done with the class!
 One class left!
 1. Assignment #4 is due soon!

-1. Check with your course manager for any additional announcements.
+### Full-Time Students

+* Welcome to Day 32
+* Assignment 4 due at the end of today

 ## Large Group Time (Instructor)